-Mathematics Ordinary Differential Equations (MATH UN2030) Or, students must take both an ODE and a Linear Algebra course.
+Ordinary Differential Equations (MATH UN2030) Or, students must take both an ODE and a Linear Algebra course.

-Introduction to Computer Science and Programming in MATLAB (COMS W1005) The department strongly recommends MATLAB over other languages, though it will accept any language.
+Introduction to Computing for Engineers and Applied Scientists in Python (ENGI E1006) The department strongly recommends Python over other languages, though it will accept any language.
 Additional Mechanics (ENME E3105)